A typical Economicus using multitasking mods, supporting feedbots and extra power support.

 Unfortunately for Economicus, great progress had also been made in the development of non-sentient expert systems, which quickly began to take over from sophont labour in every field of expertise, leading to a true post-scarcity economy for the first time in Terragen history.
 No sooner than they had been created, Economicus had already been rendered obsolete.
 Though they continued to thrive in the post-Federation era, their business endeavours became no more than an eccentric hobby, unnecessary for survival and indulged in merely to stave off the boredom of immortal life.

 With the founding of the NoCoZo in the Age of Consolidation, the Economicus clade found a new lease of life.
 Though their high-speed minds no longer had the decisive advantage they once enjoyed, their lack of need for rest and high productivity lead to great demand for their services, and Economicus became the single most popular cyborg clade in the NoCoZo.
-The life of an Economicus is a simple one, with an endless supply of work and a rich mental life free from the boredom and restlessness that so often plagues Sephirotic citizens.
+The life of an Economicus is a simple one, with an endless supply of work and a rich mental life free from feelings such as boredom or restlessness, which some long-lived bionts eventually find to be a burden.
 This has contributed to their widespread distribution in the present day, along with a steady flow of converts to the clade.

 Physiology and appearance

 The Economicus upgrade package was initially tailored for the genomes of Nearbaselines and Superiors by Federation-associated megacorps.
 In the modern era, compatible versions have been developed for Tweaks, Provolves, Splices and many other biont phyles; the term Homo Economicus refers specifically to cyborgs based on human phenotypes.
-It is usually administered through an autodoc, or simply by running software in a user's DNI, allowing their medisystem to slowly replace their brain and internal organs with high-performance artificial equivalents.
-The brain is the first to go, destructively uploaded into a diamondoid processor about 343 cm3 in size, with the remaining skull volume taken up by power delivery cells, nutrient-energy converters and mass storage units.
-The processor is constructed around the arteries of the former brain, allowing it to be cooled by the blood, while artificial nerve fibres replace the rest of the nervous system.
+It is usually administered through an autodoc, or simply by running software in a user's DNI, allowing their medisystem to replace their brain and internal organs with high-performance artificial equivalents.

 During the uploading process, the biont's mental structure is optimised for greater efficiency and performance, especially the functions of sensory processing and motor control, which are greatly simplified.
 This frees up CPU cycles for use by the simulated cerebral cortex and subcortical areas, allowing Economicus to think much more quickly than they could with their original brains.
-They are capable of thinking and perceiving the world around them 60 times faster than a typical biont, giving Economicus a huge advantage in latency sensitive tasks like financial trading and crisis management.
-Alternatively, they can run at much slower speeds, but with greatly increased multitasking capacity, diving their consciousness into a hivemind.
-Each submind can handle its own separate task, while one out of every ten minds acting as a hub for the others, allowing Economicus to handle up to 54 tasks simultaneously.
+Without external cooling, they are capable of thinking and perceiving the world around them dozens of times faster than a typical biont, while with it they can think thousands of times faster.
+Alternatively, they can run at much slower speeds, but with greatly increased multitasking capacity, dividing their consciousness into a hivemind.
+Each submind can handle its own separate task, while one out of every eight minds acting as a hub for the others, allowing Economicus to handle up to 216 tasks simultaneously.

 Being designed from the ground up for the world of business, Economicus uses a rationally-oriented system of motivation, deriving pleasure and satisfaction from managing complex processes and predicting market trends using simulated modosophont subminds.
 They experience an intense compulsion to generate ideal solutions for a given set of parameters, especially when the customer may not be able to articulate exactly what would satisfy them.
 For Economicus, the world is a series of mathematical problems with ambiguous end-states, and determining which potential outcomes are worth investigating is just as rewarding as reaching the perfect outcome.
 Calculated risk comes naturally to them, and in fact Economicus are untroubled by poor results, relishing the chance to refine their models even further.
 They can be frustrating to work with for other sophonts, but few would disagree that they deliver exceptional results.

 Over the course of the last millennium, it has become fashionable in the NoCoZo to conduct business relationships face-to-face, or as close as is possible, seen as a sign of 'authenticity' and 'engagement' with customers.
 Most entrepreneurs have adapted to this trend by using avatars, but those using cyborg forms like Economicus make a marketing point out of the fact that the customer is coming 'face-to-face' with the actual computing node hosting their consciousness.
-Thanks to this good fortune, there are now around 400 trillion Economicus in the Zone, or around 1% of the overall cyborg market share there.
-The clade also serves as a niche interest for Keterists and Solarists who wish to pursue ascension using a humanoid form.
-Around 120 trillion Economicus reside in the Solar Dominion as of 10000 AT, along with 90 trillion in the Keter Dominion and 30 trillion in the Sophic League.
+Thanks to this good fortune, there are now around 240 trillion Economicus in the NoCoZo, while the clade also serves as a means for Keterists and Solarists to pursue ascension using a humanoid form.
+Around 60 trillion Economicus reside in the Keter Dominion as of 10,000 AT, along with 30 trillion in the Solar Dominion and 20 trillion in the Sophic League.